vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 - Through the API, I can list all active liquidity providers for a market (<a name="0044-LIME-001" href="#0044-LIME-001">0044-LIME-001</a>)
 - The [bond slashing](https://github.com/vegaprotocol/vega/blob/develop/core/integration/features/verified/liquidity-provision-bond-account.feature) works as the feature test claims. (<a name="0044-LIME-002" href="#0044-LIME-002">0044-LIME-002</a>).
 - Change of network parameter `market.liquidity.bondPenaltyParameter` will immediately change the amount by which the bond account will be 'slashed' when a liquidity provider has insufficient capital for Vega to make the transfers for their mark to market or other settlement movements, and/or margin requirements arising from their orders and open positions. (<a name="0044-LIME-003" href="#0044-LIME-003">0044-LIME-003</a>)
-- Change of `market.liquidityProvision.shapes.maxSize` will change the maximum number of entries in the order shape of the LP commitment.
-If `market.liquidityProvision.shapes.maxSize` is decreased all the LP orders that have already been submitted are unaffected.
-However any new submissions or amendments must respect the new (lower) maximum. (<a name="0044-LIME-005" href="#0044-LIME-005">0044-LIME-005</a>)
 - Change of `market.liquidity.maximumLiquidityFeeFactorLevel` will change the maximum liquidity fee factor.
 Any LP orders that have already been submitted are unaffected but any new submission or amendments must respect the new maximum (those that don't get rejected). (<a name="0044-LIME-006" href="#0044-LIME-006">0044-LIME-006</a>)
 - Check that bond slashing works with non-default asset decimals, market decimals, position decimals.
 This can be done by following a similar story to [bond slashing feature test](https://github.com/vegaprotocol/vega/blob/develop/core/integration/features/verified/liquidity-provision-bond-account.feature).
 Should test at least three different combinations, each decimal settings different to each other. (<a name="0044-LIME-009" href="#0044-LIME-009">0044-LIME-009</a>)
 - Change of `market.liquidity.stakeToCcyVolume` will change the liquidity obligation hence change the size of the LP orders on the order book. (<a name="0044-LIME-010" href="#0044-LIME-010">0044-LIME-010</a>)